browserengineering/book/book/glossary.md

 Element

-: Most nodes in the DOM tree are elements (except for text and the document object).
+: Most nodes in the HTML tree are elements (except for text and the document object).

 Event